ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

+### Release 2.0.1

+ - Added an attrs_done callback to the sax parser that will be called when all attributes for an element have been read.

+ - Fixed bug in SAX parser where raising an exception in the handler routines would not cleanup.

+ - Added the max_stack option to provide control over how much space is used on the stack for buffer allocation.

+ - Reduced stack use in a few places to improve fiber support.

 ### Release 2.0.0

  - The SAX parser went through a significant re-write.
 The options have changed.
 It is now 15% faster on large files and